Here’s How to Dispose of That Broken or Old Lawn Mower Taking up Space in Your Shed

 What could be worse than a broken or old lawn mower taking up space in the shed or garage?
 Many of us enjoy cutting the grass but don’t think about what to do with our mowers when we’re ready to part with them.
 From donating parts to recycling your lawn mower, we’re here to help you find the most straightforward option for mower disposal.

-What can I do with an old lawn mower?
+What can I do with an old or broken lawn mower?

-Don’t throw your broken or old lawn mower in the dumpster because it probably has dangerous fuel and oil left over inside.
+You don’t want to throw your broken or old lawn mower in the dumpster.
+That’s because it probably has dangerous fuel and oil left over inside.
 If you’re just ready for a new mower and your old one is still functional, you can try to sell it for some extra cash.
-According to GoLoadUp.com, “There are some great apps you can use, including LetGo, eBay, Facebook Marketplace, OfferUp, and Carousell.
+According to GoLoadUp, “There are some great apps you can use, including LetGo, eBay, Facebook Marketplace, OfferUp, and Carousell.
 You can also list your old mower for sale on sites like Craigslist.”
 Just don’t forget to add a photo and a detailed description.

-There are some handy folks out there who wouldn’t mind fixing a mower.
+There are some handy folks out there who wouldn’t mind fixing and maintaining an old mower.
 Just be sure to be honest about the condition of the mower, provide photos, and ask for a fair price.

-What is the best way to scrap a lawn mower?
+What is the best way to scrap a mower?

 Remember that you can also recycle other equipment, including snow blowers, tractors, leaf blowers, weed trimmers, axes, and wheelbarrows.